oslokommune/devportal-harvest-poc/tools/latest_provider/README.md

 # Latest Provider

 ## What

-A service which exposes an GET /apis entrypoint.
-Upon a request to /apis, the service runs json_merger.py on the configured folder and returns the output as json
+A service which exposes the following endpoints:
+* GET /apis: Returns APIs from a central storage as JSON or Turtle, depending on accept headers.
+* GET /datasets: Returns datasets from a central storage as JSON or Turtle, depending on accept headers.